xin3liang/openstack-ref-architecture/README.md

 The playbook assumes your own files are in a folder called `ansible/secrets`, so the recommendation is to place your files there.

+## Enabling LDAP authentication

+LDAP authentication can be enabled for users of the cloud.

+Service accounts (like the admin account, or nova and glance accounts) must exist for services to authenticate via [keystonemiddleware](https://github.com/openstack/keystonemiddleware).
+User accounts will be stored in an LDAP.

+The default domain will be used for service accounts that will be stored in SQL and the LDAP domain will store the user accounts in LDAP.

+There are a few settings that need to be configured, see [ansible/deployment-vars.example](ansible/deployment-vars.example) for details.
+LDAP configuration can be skipped by setting the variable `multidomain_support` to `False`.
+This is the default setting.

+For further information on how to set up LDAP from the OpenStack perspective, read this document from the [Keystone PTL](https://developer.ibm.com/opentech/2015/08/14/configuring-keystone-with-ibms-bluepages-ldap/) at the time.

 # The deployment

 The deployment can be split in two different parts.
 Ceph and OpenStack.